Biermannia jainiana: Description

 This orchid is an epiphyte with a 4 to 7 cm stem with many roots.
 The leaves are 6 to 15 cm long and 1.2 to 2.5 cm wide and can be 8 in numbers.
 The flowers are raceme and 2 to 6 individuals and can be 3 to 6 cm long.
 The flowers are white and sepals have a pale yellow base.
 The lip is white with brown hairs inside and the petals have 3 nerves.

 Distribution

 This species is known only from forests near Sessa orchid sanctuary in West Kameng district of Arunachal Pradesh.

 Etymology

 This orchid was named in honor of S.K.Jain director of Botanical Survey of India.

 Ecology

-It was recorded from the dense evergreen moist forests found at an attitude of 1200 meters.
-This orchid being epiphyte was found growing on trunks of Schima wallichi and Toona cilliata trees.
+It was recorded from dense evergreen moist forests around 1200 meters elevation.
+This orchid is an epiphyte found growing on trunks of Schima wallichii and Toona ciliata trees.
 It flowers and fruits between March and April.